Where's Rose: Release

 The film was released in theatres on 29 July 2022, and was released to VOD on 30 August.

+Box office

+As of November 29, 2023, Where's Rose grossed $21,720 in Russia.

 Reception

 David Gelmini of Dread Central rated the film 4 stars out of 5, calling it "a haunting and challenging viewing experience which will make you wish your loved ones will never return after they get lost in the woods."

 Paul Risker of PopMatters gave the film a rating of 6/10.
-Rich Cross of Starburst rated the film 2 stars out of 5, writing that "The closing scenes of Where’s Rose do deliver some powerful revelations.
-Yet there’s a nastiness to those narrative twists that feel out of kilter with the film’s otherwise bland tone, while the muddled folklore falls flat."
+Rich Cross of Starburst rated the film 2 stars out of 5, writing that "The closing scenes of Where's Rose do deliver some powerful revelations.
+Yet there's a nastiness to those narrative twists that feel out of kilter with the film's otherwise bland tone, while the muddled folklore falls flat."